Why does Black History Month matter?

 Talk to any group of historians about the meaning of Black History Month and they will all mention the same name: Carter G. Woodson.

-"We call him the father of Black history," says Diana Ramey Berry, chair of the history department at The University of Texas, Austin.
+"We call him the father of Black history," says Daina Ramey Berry, chair of the history department at The University of Texas, Austin.

 In 1926, Woodson founded Negro History Week — which would grow into what we now know as Black History Month.